xfengnefx/hprc-sample-selection/yr1.md

 The HPRC YR1 sample selection was designed to find representative candidates of 1000 Genome Project (abbreviated as 1KG from now on) subpopulations to be sequenced.

 "Representative sample" is defined as being genetically similar to other samples of the same subpopulation, and differ from samples from other subpopulations.
-"Candidate" referes to the child in a 1KG trio, where both parents are present in the phase 3 genotyping release (i.e. the n=2504 vcf release).
-The ranking of a candidate is inferred using the parental data, specificially, the 1KG phase 3 genotyping results.
+"Candidate" refers to the child in a 1KG trio, where both parents are present in the phase 3 genotyping release (i.e. the n=2504 vcf release).
+The ranking of a candidate is inferred using the parental data, specifically, the 1KG phase 3 genotyping results.

 # Implementation